speplinski/tmpl-benchmark-app/README.md

     cd ../
     ```

-2. Generate images using the pretrained model.
+2. **Generate images**

+    Use the pretrained model to generate images.

     ```bash
     python3 gen.py \
       --batchSize 4 \
       --gpu_ids 0,1 \
       --which_epoch 80
     ```

+    **Note for Single-GPU Systems**
-    If you have only one GPU, set `--gpu_ids 0` and adjust `--batchSize` to fit memory constraints.
+    If there is only one GPU, set `--gpu_ids 0` and adjust `--batchSize` to fit memory constraints.
+The application should generate at least 4 images per second to meet the performance requirements.

+3. **Output Location**

-3. The outputs images are stored at `./results/` by default.
+    The generated images are stored in `./results/` by default.

     ![Benchmark](assets/benchmark.png?raw=true)

+    **Performance Benchmark**
-    **Note:** The benchmark above serves as a reference for performance.
+    The benchmark above serves as a reference for performance.
 The processing times shown (inference, transformation, and saving) should not be significantly slower on comparable hardware.

 ## Code Structure